 Students transferring from other acting programs and who wish to pursue the BFA in Acting at Towson must be admitted to the university and must audition for the BFA in Acting.
 They can – if accepted into the BFA Acting – petition for advanced placement in the track.
 This decision will be made by the acting faculty evaluating the student’s audition.
 It should be noted that the BFA in Acting program will take a transfer student a minimum of three years (three fall and three spring semesters) to complete if a student transfers in all university Core credits.
 The program cannot be compressed further.

 Transfer students who wish to be waived from the Theatre Arts Department core requirements based on credits earned at other institutions must meet with the department chairperson.

-Please note: To meet the university deadline for recruitment scholarships, you must audition on, or before Feb 23.
+Please note: To meet the university deadline for recruitment scholarships, you must audition before Feb 23.
 Scholarships are not always available depending on budgets.

 Call the Theatre Office at 410-704-2792 during business hours for an appointment.